mxzhang97/mxzhang97.github.io/_posts/2014-3-3-Quad_Project.md

 ### Curriculum Progression

 The earlier stages of the learning environments focuses on general omni-directional locomotion for intercepting the thrown ball.
 We utilize canonical locomotion rewards available in public domain, the privileged reward `xy_distance_reward`, and `proximity_reward` to facilitate this stage of learning (solving the sparse learning signal problem).
-Later stages of learning environments prioritize "atheleticism", and thus removes these reward terms and rely on the main `catch_reward` and the long-episode construction to embed value for stability.
+Later stages of learning environments prioritize "atheleticism", and thus removes these reward terms and rely on the main `catch_reward` and the long-episode construction to implicitly teach stability.

 #### General "Catch" Capability

-Here we show the general catch, which is defined as catching a single instance of a ball thrown in the forward facing semi circle.
+First, we evaluate the performance of our policy for the general catch task: intercepting/catching a single throw in the forward facing semi circle.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/images/action_scale_0.5_curriculum_progression_scatter.png" alt="Curriculum Progression Scatter Plot">